Mission Statement

 Co-Director for the Center of Law, Ethics, and Commerce, Co-Director for the Gonzaga University Wine Institute, & Associate Professor of LawProfessor Kiser teaches various courses including Property, Business Associations, Agency and Noncorporate Entities, Advanced Trademarks and Unfair Competition Law, Intellectual Property, and International and Comparative Intellectual Property.
 Her research focuses on intellectual property law, especially as it relates to trademarks, brand development and contractual relationships.
 Before joining the Gonzaga faculty, Professor Kiser practiced law as a member of the Transactional Intellectual Property group in Kirkland & Ellis LLP’s New York City office.
 This work focused on transactions involving intellectual property and technology, including licensing, settlement, development, manufacturing, and distribution agreements, as well as product acquisitions, mergers and acquisitions, private equity investments and restructuring matters where intellectual property and technology were of significant importance.

-Co-Director for the Center of Law, Ethics, and Commerce, Co-Director for the Gonzaga University Wine Institute, & Assistant Professor of Law
+Co-Director for the Center of Law, Ethics, and Commerce, Supervising Attorney for the Sports Law Clinic, and Lecturer

 Executive-in-Residence